ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 [( )] More flexibility in dose titration compared to tablet dosing [( )] Lower cost due to extemporaneous compounding [(X)] Less frequent dosing compared with modified release morphine tablets
+***
+The standard dosing interval for aqueous morphine is 4-hourly whereas modified release morphine tablets are given 12-hourly.
+***

 ## Rescue analgesia

-A single dose of rescue analgesia should be what fraction of the total daily opioid dose usually?
+A single dose of rescue analgesia (PRN) should be what fraction of the total daily opioid dose usually?

 [( )] 25 %
-[(x)] 1/6 to 1/10
+[(x)] 1/6 to 1/12
 [( )] 50 %
 [( )] 5 %
+***
+For the commonly used starting dose of aqueous morphine 5 mg Q4H (assuming normal kidney and liver function in an opioid naive patient) a dose of 5 mg aqueous morphine should be prescribed.
+***

+A patient on aqueous morphine 10 mg Q4H has been found to require on average 3 breakthrough doses per day over the past week.
+Which adjustment to his dosing is appropriate?

+[( )] aqueous morphine 20 mg Q4H and 10 mg PRN
+[( )] aqueous morphine 10 mg Q4H and 15 mg PRN
+[(x)] aqueous morphine 15 mg Q4H and 15 mg PRN
+[( )] aqueous morphine 20 mg Q4H and 20 mg PRN
+***
+**Calculation**:

+Previous regular dose + total of PRN doses required = **New total daily dose**

+60 mg (15 mg Q4H) + 30 mg (10 mg three times) = 90 mg per day (15 mg Q4H)

+Do not forget to adjust the PRN dose according to the regular dose, hence the new prescription is:

+**aqueous morphine 15 mg Q4H and 15 mg PRN**
+***

 ## Caution in liver and kidney impairment